leedsEM/movement/README.md

 # movement
-Scripts described in 2016 Methods paper
+These scripts are described in Rawson et al (2016).